laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 ![top-to-bottom-blocks.jpg](top-to-bottom-blocks.jpg)

-The bulky blocks at the bases of the arch won't be removable so they won't have the themed demonic carvings on them, but they'll be too bare just left as they are.
+The bulky blocks at the bases of the arch won't be removable so they won't have the themed demonic carvings on them, but they look too plain just left as they are.
 I picked out a design that looks somewhat generic to carve into them.
 And since I didn't trust myself freehanding it, I made a paper template for it.
 Couldn't think of any way to transfer the pattern onto the foam, so I lay the paper on top of the foam and poked tiny pinholes through to mark the corners.

 ![template-holes](template-holes.jpg)